A Homeowner’s Guide to Historic Preservation

 Part 2 - Leveraging Financial Incentives

 Part 2 delves into financial incentives such as the Mills Act and State Historic Tax Credits, explaining the application processes, eligibility criteria, and potential tax reductions.
-Attendees will learn how to determine whether their jurisdiction participates in these programs and what steps to take if it does not.
 Additional financial assistance, including earthquake retrofit grants and local preservation funds, will be discussed.
-The session also covers how to protect a home’s future through deed restrictions, easements, and Mills Act contracts, and considers the broader impact of historic designation on property values.
+Questions addressed will include how to protect a home’s future through deed restrictions, easements, and Mills Act contracts, and considerations of the broader impact of historic designation on property values.

 SPEAKERS